Sugar-Free Almond Milk

 - Pour into glass jar or pitcher and store in the fridge for up to five days.

 To use the leftover almond pulp, place on cookie sheet and dehydrate in oven on lowest heat until completely dry.
 You can also use a dehydrator to do this.
 Run dried pulp through blender or food processor to make almond flour, which can be used in vegan and gluten-free recipes in place of flour.

-Question.
 What is your all-time favorite vegan milk?
-Please leave a comment by clicking here.
+Please leave a comment below.